KanittaSrichan/SP25_DS5111_uay3yb/ERD.md

     }
 ```

+## Summary
-## While the data provides useful insights, additional data, such as candlestick charts, could offer more detailed information.
+While the data provides useful insights, additional data, such as company news and long-term data, could offer more detailed information.
 Overall, the data helps understand stock performance and can guide investment decisions, but more advanced methods could improve the analysis further.